Healthy Homes Assessment Karamu

 What are the most unreasonable gaps or holes?

-There is no require to block off holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the structure when the home heats and cools, so that they can still be opened and closed rather instead of being stuck.
-We will inspect the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the household warms and cools in order to let them be closed and opened instead of than sticking.
+We will test all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections